dpouzada/Watson_for_MANA/README.md

 ![](Images/Presentation.png)

-Watson AI modules help MANA process thousands of articles to track and assess environmental impact of corporations.
-With little initial training (less than 100 articles), a result of more than 90% of correct classification was achieved.
+**Watson AI modules help MANA process thousands of articles to track and assess environmental impact of corporations.
+With little initial training (less than 100 articles), a result of more than 90% of correct classification was achieved.**

-How ?
+##### How ?
 The specific architecture of this solution tailored for MANA leverages the interplay of Watson modules to achieve this optimized accuracy.

-Below is a detailed step by step tutorial to invite you to run by yourself this Watson for MANA algorithm.
+*Below is a detailed step by step tutorial to invite you to run by yourself this Watson for MANA algorithm.
 No prior knowledge at all is expected.
-It is meant to be achievable by anyone as it is fully self explanatory, following the same pedagogical principle than for instance OpenClassroom.
+It is meant to be achievable by anyone as it is fully self explanatory, following the same pedagogical principle than for instance OpenClassroom.*

+##### Open sourced !

 Feel free to reuse and adapt this solution to tap into IBM Watson AI processing power within your own field.
 Create from it your own "Watson for good" use cases to serve purposeful causes, helping tackle other environmental or social challenges.